cliumay9/IMDb_MovieReviewDataSet/README.md

 For this reason, we use our second approach, out-of-core learning model.

-In conclusion, despite the accuracy decreases for using out-of-core learning, the run time significantly lowers as it took less than 1 minute while the classic approach takes about 30 minutes.
+In conclusion, despite the accuracy decreases for using out-of-core learning, the run time significantly lowers as it took less than 1 minute while the classic approach took about 30 minutes.